MehmetKaplan/tamed-stripe/backend/README.md

 | interval | string | Interval of the product.
 This can be one of following values; `'day'`, `'week'`, `'month'`, `'year'`. |

+#### Returns

-#### Returns: If successful, resolves to below JSON object.
+If successful, resolves to below JSON object.
 Otherwise, rejects with an error message.
 ```js
 {
 	result: 'OK',